straightedge77/wscs4_visualize/README.md

 - workflow.ipynb contains the branescript pipeline

 ## Prerequisites
 The package can run both in local and Kubernetes infrastructures.
-To run it, brane cli need to be installed.
+To test it, brane cli need to be installed.
 To run the workflow.ipynb the instance must be  deployed and brane-ide must be installed.

 ## Run
 The brane can be built using command(in the root repository)